allaboutevemirolive/turbo-rust-book/README.md

 ```rust
 buf_reader.read_to_string(&mut data).expect("Unable to read input file");
 ```
-Reads the entire input file into the data variable and panics with an error message if it fails
+Reads the entire input file into the data variable and panics with an error message if it fails.

 References:
 - https://rust-lang-nursery.github.io/rust-cookbook/file/read-write.html